ic005k/OCAuxiliaryTools/READMe.md

 * Well-built data structures to accommodate rapid iterations of OpenCore

-* robust plist file bottom reading and writing code to ensure the correctness of data reading and writing

 * Built-in configuration file database ([Share configuration file](https://github.com/ic005k/QtOpenCoreConfigDatabase/issues))

 * Generate EFI folders on the desktop based on configuration files

-* Multilingual support (at present, Chinese and English interfaces are supported), which automatically recognizes the operating system language and loads the corresponding localized functions according to the language.

-* open source, cross-platform (win, mac, linux all provide binary file download)

 * Each function option adopts suspension prompt and status bar prompt

-* edit Config.plist completely and visually

 * Keep up with the latest development version of OpenCore and keep pace with it completely

-* mount ESP partition (mac, win) with one click

-* module import and export

 * Double-click to open the file, drag and drop the file to the software interface to open the file, and open the file history display

 * All three platforms use OC's official macserial to generate serial numbers

-* the software is written with all key values, which perfectly cooperates with OCvalidate data check of oc

 * Software UI adapts to various resolutions, including winpe and linux livecd, etc.